milo-ucla/MusicOrganizer/README.md

 # MusicOrganizer

 ## Purpose
-Easily manage your spotify library across accounts.
-Upload an entire library from a txt file, or download your library as a txt file to make a comprehensive list of all your music.
+Easily manage your spotify queue and library.
+Upload an entire library from a txt file, or queue a list of music all at once.

 ## Set Up
 First, run the command